 Big Baldy is a dome just inside the border of Kings Canyon National Park.
 If you don't mind a snowy approach you can climb Big Baldy just about year round as most of the climbs face South or West.
-No matter the season, the view from the summit is an amazing panoramic of the great western divide and the nearby Chimney Rocks.
+No matter the season, the view from the summit is an amazing panoramic of the great western divide and the nearby Chimney Rocks

 Big Baldy rarely has climbers so you will probably be sharing the rock with a few lizards and birds.
 The rock quality is excellent and the climbs are mostly cracks of all difficulties with some clean knob and slab routes thrown in.
 All climbs (that I know of) lie between "Spine Line" on the northwest face and "Stickup" on the southeast.
 The rock is great but some of the cracks have lichen or moss from lack of traffic.

 There are two ways to get to Big Baldy from the Generals Highway.

 1) A few miles north of the Montecito Lodge is the Big Baldy trailhead.
 The trail rises gently for a couple miles to the high point at Big Baldy Peak (8209 ft).
 An unmaintained trail goes roughly one more mile south to Big Baldy, the dome.